ADHDrian/psi-co-mAFiA/README.md

 To limit the output to a subset of contigs, give the additional argument `--chroms 1,2,3` for example.

-To limit to only one mod,
+To limit to only one mod, give
 `--mods m6A` or `--mods psi`.